simolus3/drift/docs/docs/Dart API/columns.md

     The way drift maps Dart types to SQL types is independent of how it serializes data to JSON.
     For example, Dart `bool` values are stored as `0` or `1` in the database, but as `true` or `false` in JSON.

+??? note "Custom Column Types"

+    To support database engines with additional column types, custom types can be used - this feature is primarily aimed towards users porting drift to a different database system

 ### Optional Columns